-People receive person-centred care and support at Parc Newydd.
-People told us they are happy living there, and relatives told us they are generally happy with the support people receive.
-Care staff are compassionate and respectful and enjoy working at the home.
+People receive person-centred care and support at Pentre House.
+People told us they are very happy living there, and relatives told us they are happy with the support people receive.
+Care staff are compassionate and respectful and enjoy working for the people at the home.
 The service has systems to ensure care and support is of a good standard.
-People benefit from individualised and current personal plans.
-However, reviews of personal plans do not always show people are involved in their reviews, nor that outcomes are reviewed.
+People benefit from individualised and current personal plans, which are reviewed monthly.
+Reviews of personal plans do not consider people's outcomes.
 Management is visible and engaged in the day-to-day running of the service, with policies and procedures in place to help protect people from harm or abuse.
 The service has auditing systems and meets the legal requirements in relation to Responsible Individual (RI) visits and quality of care reviews.
 The environment is clean, homely, and well-located to access the community.
 Infection control measures are of a good standard.
 Care staff are recruited following robust recruitment checks, receive regular supervision, and feel supported in their work.
 Care staff receive training, but improvements are required to ensure they receive refresher training in time.